Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 <details>
 <summary> When you are finished editing <code>snowman()</code>, compare your edits to ours.</summary>

 In this solution, we have commented out obsolete lines of code to show where changes were made.
 We should delete the lines of obsolete code in our own version to keep our solution uncluttered.
-Also note that we have changed the function call to `get_letter_from_user`, but we haven't changed the implementation of the function body yet so we should expect this function to be in a broken state.
+Also note that we have changed the function call to `get_letter_from_user`in step 3 above, but we haven't changed the implementation of the function body yet so we should expect this function to be in a broken state.

 ```python